HomeOnMars/projektoOmnijo/OmniCentro/Historio.md

 [^Historio-RdO-Serena-kmt2]: Much like they "retired" the old king before <span style="color:Beige">Serena</span>.

-As the power vaccum quickly growing out of hand following the accident,
+After that, as the power vaccum was quickly growing out of hand,
 <span style="color:Beige">Serena</span> took initiative and
-replaced most of the governmental head with her friends, whom no one has ever heard of.
+replaced most of the governmental head with her friends whom no one has ever heard of.
 She then proceeded to re-structured the whole government, and then began tweaking every aspect of country to her own liking.